preemptive/ri-js-api/README.md

 Initializes the PreEmptive Analytics API and send a session start message.
 Run loaded plugins' `start` functions.
 This function must be called before any other messages can be sent.

 * `settings` : An object containing initialization settings.
 Supported keys are:
   * `companyId`  : **Required**.
-Your company ID string.
-If using the Runtime Intelligence portal, this is assigned to you.
+A self-generated [UUID] string to represent the unique business entity sending messages.
+  * `companyName` : **Optional**.
+Your company name string.
   * `appId`      : **Required**.
 A self-generated [UUID] string to represent this application or site.
   * `appName`    : **Required**.
 A string containing the name of this application or site.
   * `appVersion` : **Required**.
 A string containing the version number of this application or site.
   * `endPoint`   : **Optional**.
 A URI string specifying the endpoint to use when sending messages.
-If omitted, the default endpoint URI will send messages to the commercial Runtime Intelligence endpoint.
+If omitted, the default endpoint URI will send messages to the PreEmptive Analytics Commercial Endpoint.
   * `instanceId` : **Optional**.
 A variable to access or function to call to retrieve a user-specific identifier (such as a hashed login name or serial number) for compiling usage data by individual user.
 If omitted, no user-specific data is collected or displayed.
   * `optIn`      : **Optional**.
 A variable to access or function to call to retrieve a boolean indicating whether the user has explicitly opted in or out of data collection.
 You are free to use whatever mechanism you want to provide this value.
 If omitted, the alternative opt-out mechanisms are checked.
 If no opt-out value is located, the API defaults to sending analytic message data.
+  * `sessionId` : **Optional**.
+When set to a value returned from a previous call to appStart, the API initialization is performed within the context of the indicated session.
+No start messages are sent.
+See [Session Management] for an example.
 * `properties` : An optional object containing arbitrary string or numeric properties to attach to the session start message.

+This function returns a session Id that may be used for subsequent calls to appStart.
+See [Session Management] for an example.

 Sample Code:

 	var config={
 		companyId: "9cc594a3-07a7-4273-9579-03f71e81ca6a",
+		companyName: "Sample Company",
 		appId: "fcc594a3-07a7-4273-9579-03f71e81ca6a",
 		appName: "Sample Code",
 		appVersion: "1.0"